DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/setup.md

 ![Azure_Application_insights_screen](IMAGES/Azure_Application_insights_screen.png)

 ### 5. Enable the Periodic monitoring
-Navigate to **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters > Periodic monitoring** and enable the monitoring batch service.
+Navigate to **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters > Periodic monitoring** and enable the periodic monitoring batch service.

-The Refresh frequency values refer to the range (min & max) in milliseconds between which the monitoring batch service will be run.
-The recommended values for these are 30,000ms and 300,000ms
+The 'Minimum refresh frequency' refer to the minimum recurrence time (in minutes) of the periodic monitoring batch job.
+The recommended minimum refresh frequency is atleast 5 minutes to reduce impact on performance.

 ![Periodic_monitoring](IMAGES/Periodic_monitoring.png)